willwray/array_typology/typology.md

 In C++, built-in array is an atypical yet phenomenal type.
-Much maligned, resented as a vestige from C and with (deranged) calls to deprecate it in favour of std::array (or Ranges), it is fundamental part of the core language.
+Much maligned, resented as a vestige from C and with (deranged) calls to deprecate it in favour of std::array (or Ranges), it is a fundamental part of the core language.
 The substrate underlying all objects is array of `char`.

 On today's menu: